-Because Molly represents a region with many rural communities and where farming is of great significance, she has joined the Parliament’s Agriculture Committee.
-Unlike some parties, Greens believe that farming has a special role and should be supported rather than being left to rampant market competition.
+Because Molly represents a region with many rural communities and where farming is of great significance, she is a member of Agriculture Committee.
+Greens believe that farming has a special role and should be supported rather than being left to rampant market competition.

 Greens demand government disclose impact studies of hard Brexit - 12 April 2017